dmbarbour/awelon/AboutABC.md

 * alias on copy, track refcounts, copy on non-linear write
 * immutable values in memory, implement ABC as pure functions

 Some designs will be more or less efficient than others, or more or less amenable to various optimizations (laziness, interning, memoization, etc.).
-ABC doesn't specify any particular implementation, and it might be worthwhile for a compiler to experiment empirically and use different techniques for different volumes of code.
+ABC doesn't specify any particular implementation, and it might be worthwhile for a compiler to experiment empirically and use different techniques in different regions of code.

-For copying or dropping capabilities, it seems wise to give the environment a decision on how to implement the copy or drop operation.
+### List Terminals as Type Tags

+Lists in ABC are generally modeled as ending with a number.
+However, rather than uniformly ending lists with number 0, I suggest ending lists with a number that hints at their type.
+Current conventions:

+* number 0 for generic lists
+* number 1 for numerical unit lists
+* number 2 for for Huet zippers
+* number 3 for text (built into ABC)
+* number 4 for sets (order, duplication shouldn't matter)
+* number 5 for association lists (list of key->value pairs)

+Such little conventions are easy to track statically and can simplify optimization, visualization, model verification, and type analysis.

+A special case is list-like structures that are intended to have statically known size (tuples, vectors, stacks).
+These might be terminated using unit, which prevents recursive introspection.

 ### Incremental Processes